kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_3.md

 <h3>Data Visualization</h3>

 Once groups collect their data sets from Hathitrust, and organize their findings in order to answer their questions they will use their findings to create a visualization.
 I suggest students review visualization types and options using Douglas Armstrong’s <a href="https://github.com/d3/d3/wiki/Gallery">D3 Gallery on Github</a>, <a href="http://www.visualisingdata.com/">Andy Kirk’s Visualising Data</a>, and <a href="http://www.visual-literacy.org/periodic_table/periodic_table.html">A Periodic Table of Visualization Methods</a>.
+We will use the tools <a href="https://www.tableau.com/">Tableau</a> and <a href="https://plot.ly/">Plotly</a> to create our visualizations.

 In class we will use your data sets from Artifact #2 to practice creating data visualizations.
 I will offer extra credit for any student that submits a polished visualization of these practice visualizations for inclusion in <a href="http://scalar.usc.edu/works/visualizing-visual-haggard/index">Visualizing Visual Haggard</a>.